Healthcare, taxes, and the HSA solution

 See, we’re healthy people.
 I go to the doctor when my arms are falling off or I’m pretty sure I died already.
 My wife does all the preventative stuff and the kids get their shots.
 Apart from the odd baby ear infection, we don’t spend a lot of time letting the white coats tell us that we have the common cold and there is nothing they can do.
 We appreciate doctors and know we’ll need their talent someday, but for now, we’re fortunately healthy people.

 So, $25,000 to be healthy for a year.
 That’s with insurance.
 Take from it what you will.
 I’m out of political arguments.
 I know I could buy a car with that money.
 I could put a down payment on a new house.
 I could buy into the World Series of Poker twice and still have money left over.
 I still can’t fathom it, despite the fact the money is gone and there is nothing I can do about it.
+Also, I am not sure if the insurance money is tax-free, but my cousin in Australia says their life insurance benefits are usually tax-free, leaving terminally ill policyholders or grieving beneficiaries free to spend the lump sum payment they receive however they see fit.
+Plus, the websites of Curo Financial Services and similar insurance advice industries have detailed information that makes it easy for the beneficiaries.

 It was time to make lemonade.
 While 2009 sucked in a number of ways, the stars aligned a bit for us.
 See, the law allows taxpayers to deduct medical expenses for every dollar they spend over 7.5% of their gross adjusted income.
 So, because I had a pretty rotten year on the income front, I can take a sizable deduction on that big medical bill figure I keep ranting about.
 That means my end-of-year tax bill (the check for which I’ll be writing this week) won’t be nearly as hard to swallow.

 While that’s all well and good, it’s just a practice in giving money away if I keep paying out the nose for medical costs.
 Fortunately, I have some very good friends who counseled me in the ways of the Health Savings Account (you all know who you are, so thank you).
+They put me on the trail of services similar to Atlantic Union Bank and their health savings account; if you are interested in atlantic union bank, you can find their website here.
+However, I decided it was best to do my own research and see what options were out there for myself and my family, and in the end, I found it.